IMPROV for LIVING

-Boomer Edition • 6-Week Course
+Boomer Edition • 4-Week Course

-Our first IFL course, Boomer Edition, will introduce students to key improvisation skills and practice applying these lessons in daily life.
+Improv for Living: Baby Boomer Edition, will introduce students to key improvisation skills and practice applying these lessons in daily life.

 The sessions include mental and physical warm-ups, core exercises, stage work, and group discussions.
 While it is in no way considered psychological therapy, the class will be a safe space to apply improv games and exercises to real life challenges.
 This course is a way to play and laugh while practicing techniques that enhance your experience of life.